meta-pixel

 We are excited to go into a new year supporting AHS programs across the province and the many teachings and activities that will happen this year!

-January is a month where food insecurity may show up for families due to the holiday season.
-What resources and referrals does your program offer to families facing financial stress?
+January is a month where families may experience food insecurity after the holiday season.
+What resources and referrals do your program offer to families facing financial stress?

-January is the perfect time to host a selfcare evening for parents to rest and relax after the busy holiday season.
+January is the perfect time to host a selfcare evening for parents to rest and relax after the busy holiday season or a fun family cooking contest.

-- Think about offering a cultural cooking class with a warm, nutritious and filling meal.
+• Think about offering a cultural cooking class with a warm, nutritious and filling meal. (bison chili, three sisters’ soup, corn chowder, fish chowder,)

-- Suggestions that come out of our PEPs are activities that provide parents and children with an interactive play experience that involves creative play or story telling; or experiences that offer families connection with Elders to learn about traditional parenting practices.
+• Suggestions from our PEPs include providing parents and children with interactive play, creative play or story telling; or experiences that offer families connection with Elders to learn about Indigenous values and parenting practices.

-- Winter fun includes inviting families outdoors, to take part in a traditional activity such as snow shoeing.
+• Winter fun includes inviting families outdoors, for example snow shoeing.

 Sharing some ideas and inspiration for your new year of planning and activities!